GLOBAL MARKETS-Dollar, bond yields gain after Fed minutes

 By Herbert Lash

-NEW YORK, Nov 19 The dollar hit a seven-year high against the yen on Wednesday and U.S. Treasury yields rose after minutes from the latest Federal Reserve meeting showed policy-makers remained worried about the global outlook, leaving them in a dovish stance.
+NEW YORK, Nov 19 The dollar hit a seven-year high against the yen on Wednesday and U.S. Treasury yields rose after minutes from the latest Federal Reserve meeting showed policy-makers worried about the global outlook but afraid to fully say so, leaving them in a dovish stance.

 Investors hoped to see whether the comments from policy-makers in October affirmed the more hawkish policy statement released at the time, which said the U.S. labor market was improving and inflation was unlikely to stay subdued for long.